oneup03/VRto3D/README.md

 ## Configuration

-- Modify the `Steam\steamapps\common\SteamVR\drivers\vrto3d\resources\settings\default.vrsettings` for your setup
+- Modify the `Documents\My Games\vrto3d\default_config.json` for your setup
-- Any changes made to this configuration require a restart of SteamVR to take effect
+- Most changes made to this configuration require a restart of SteamVR to take effect
-- Fields with a `+` next to them will be saved to a game's profile when you press `Ctrl + F7`
+- Fields with a `+` next to them will be saved to a game's profile when you press `Ctrl + F7` and can be reloaded from `default_config.json` using `Ctrl + F10`
-- If a game's profile exists in `Steam\config\steamvr.vrsettings` then it will override `default.vrsettings` You will hear a beep to indicate a profile loaded
+- If a game's profile exists in `Documents\My Games\vrto3d` then it will override `default_config.json` You will hear a beep to indicate a profile loaded
-- If you want to change a game's profile, either delete it from `Steam\config\steamvr.vrsettings` or use `Ctrl + F10` to load your startup settings and then `Ctrl + F7` to save over the game's profile
+- If you want to change a game's profile, either delete it from `Documents\My Games\vrto3d` or use `Ctrl + F10` to reload your `default_config.json` and then `Ctrl + F7` to save over the game's profile
 - Reference [Virtual-Key Code](https://github.com/oneup03/VRto3D/blob/main/vrto3d/src/key_mappings.h) strings for user hotkeys

 | Field Name          | Type    | Description                                                                                 | Default Value  |